Count of Paris

 Count of Paris (Comte de Paris) was a title for the local magnate of the district around Paris in Carolingian times.
-After Hugh Capet was elected King of France in 987, the title merged into the crown and fell into disuse.
+After Hugh Capet was elected King of the Franks in 987, the title merged into the crown and fell into disuse.
 However, it was later revived by the Orléanist pretenders to the French throne in an attempt to evoke the legacy of Capet and his dynasty.